Gangnam Stem CellAn Editorial Archive

 What to look for in a Korea aesthetic clinic — at the luxury tier

 RE:BERRY Gangnam reads, on first impression, as a regenerative-medicine practice that has built its room around the consultation rather than around the device fleet — which, in this corner of the field, is the more useful tell.
 The clinic sits in the Sinsa-Apgujeong corridor, four lifts up, with the kind of low-lit lobby and sober material palette one finds at Lee Garden Three on a Tuesday afternoon.
 The waiting suite is small on purpose; appointments are spaced so that two patients rarely overlap.
+The house's regenerative protocols — exosome-led skin programmes, PRP-adjunct regimens, regenerative scalp work — are presented in the consultation as a sequence rather than as a menu.
+Dr Ryu Yoon-Gon, the operating director, walks the patient through the indication first and the modality second, which is the inverse of what one encounters at the high-traffic clinics on Apgujeong-ro.
+The coordinator team reads Cantonese and Mandarin without prompting; the post-treatment contact is initiated within twenty-four hours, every time, in my experience.
+What recommends this house is not the device list — though the device list is current — but the way the protocol survives the first forty-eight hours after the procedure.
+The aftercare regimen is written, repeatable, and, crucially, the coordinators know it without consulting the binder. 呢度做事係跟足程序嘅, a friend texted me after her third visit.
+She wasn't wrong, exactly.

 • Specialty: regenerative aesthetic medicine — exosome programmes, PRP-adjunct, regenerative scalp work